Adaptive treatment allocation and selection in multi-arm clinical trials: a Bayesian perspective

 Another criticism presented in \textcite{Thall2015StatisticalCI} was that, for trial data collected from an adaptive design, the considered tests had lower power than in a corresponding equally randomized design, and particularly so if the tests were calibrated to have the same Type 1 error rate.
 This question was discussed in subsection \ref{sub:3.1.3} and in the corresponding part of the Supplement.
 In these experiments, adaptive treatment allocation methods based on Rule 1 (a) and (b), and on Thompson's rule with fractional power $\kappa = 0.25$, demonstrated frequentist performance quite comparable to what was observed when applying the fully symmetric block randomization design (d).

-All adaptive methods favoring treatment arms with relatively more successes in the past will inevitably introduce some degree of bias in the estimation of the respective success parameters, an aspect discussed in some detail in \textcite{Villar2015}.
-Here, we have only considered this matter briefly in our simulation experiments, and instead emphasized the more important aspect of the mutual comparison of the performance of different treatment arms in the trial.
+All adaptive methods favoring treatment arms with relatively more successes in the past will inevitably introduce some degree of bias in the estimation of the respective success parameters, see \textcite{Bauer1994EvaluationOE} and \textcite{Villar2015}.
+A comprehensive review of the topic is provided in \textcite{robertson2021point}.
+Here, we have only considered this matter briefly in our simulation experiments, and instead emphasized the, in our view, more important aspect of the mutual comparison of the performance of different treatment arms in the trial.
 All biases in these experiments were relatively small and in the same direction, downward, and therefore unlikely to have had a strong influence on the conclusions that were drawn.